aheil/cse-theme/README.md

 OTHER CONTENT
 ```

 The `layout` variable is always `default` in our case (other Jekyll themes may have different types of pages depending on the content type).
 The `permalink` variable beautifies the URL and the `linkname` variable determines how the link appears in the navigation bar.
-As lessons are typically in a specific order, the `ordering` variable determines the order of the lectures (otherwise the lectures would be orderd alphabetically).
+As lectures are typically in a specific order, the `ordering` variable (just use integers, ascending order) determines the order of the lectures.
+Without this explicit ordering, the links would show up in alphabetic order.

 Note: all content appearing after the front matter is pushed into the `content` attribute, accessed as `{{content}}` in `default.html`.

 ## Adding practicals

-Practicals (assignments, exercises, etc.) are added to the `_practicals` folder.
+Practicals (assignments, exercises, old exams, etc.) are added to the `_practicals` folder.
 The front matter is the same as for the lectures.

-## Course information

-The course information should all be contained in `index.md`.

 # Layout